 While taking account of the Board’s present composition and the organization’s future needs, the Nomination Proposal Committee considers additional attributes, including:

 During the Open Nominations Period, prospective candidates may be invited to participate in informational video interviews with CAA leadership and Nomination Proposal Committee members.
-During the nomination period, the Committee will consider Acceptance Documents
+During the nomination period, the Committee will consider Acceptance Documents.

 Four months before the Annual Meeting of Members, the Board meets as a nominating committee for the purpose of receiving the report of the Nomination Proposal Committee and creating an initial slate of nominees for Board of Director positions.
-The initial slate consists of one (1) nomination for each of the five (5) Directors whose terms expire in 2022.
+The initial slate consists of one (1) nomination for each of the five (5) Directors whose terms expire in September.

 Directors on the Board of the CAA serve 3-year terms, and approximately one-third of the Board rolls off and is replenished with a new cohort of Directors each year.